Agent of Change Project

 - Use visuals and pictures to illustrate your information.

-- Use the story board guidelines below to draft your graphic nonfiction book.
-(If the images don't appear below, you can find them here.)
+- Draft your graphic nonfiction book.
+(If your teacher wants you to use storyboard templates, you can find them here.)

-4. Create a Bibliography (not Works Cited, since you're not citing within your book) for the back cover of your graphic nonfiction book.
-Include citation entries generated by the school subscription databases you use and EasyBib or similar in your Bibliography.
+- Create a Bibliography (not Works Cited, since you're not citing within your book) for the back cover of your graphic nonfiction book.
+Include citation entries generated by the school subscription databases you use and Zbib.org or similar in your Bibliography.

 Step Four: Review, Revise, Refine.